jwebster7/task-manager-api/README.md

 ## Pre-requisites
 * Node.js and npm are installed
-* MongoDB is setup locally and access to DB URI and port.
+* MongoDB is setup locally and access to DB URL and port.

 ## Getting Started
 1. Clone the project locally using git.